dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ### Configuring EFI

 Clone this repository, unzip the file and copy the EFI folder your newly opened EFI partition.
-This EFI is pretty much ready to go, however a few things need to set before you are ready for installation.
+This EFI is pretty much ready to go, however a few things need to be set before you are ready for installation.

 Download [MountEFI](https://github.com/corpnewt/MountEFI) and [OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator/) if you haven't.
 OpenCore Configurator is an alternative to [ProperTree](https://github.com/corpnewt/ProperTree) which provides easy-to-use GUI however, do not use it to download/update kexts.
 Simply copy and replace the particular kext in `EFI\OC\Kexts`.